UEFA Euro 2024 squads: Switzerland

 Switzerland announced a 38-man preliminary squad on 17 May 2024.
 On 29 May, Yakin declared that Aurèle Amenda, Ulisses Garcia, Joël Monteiro, Bryan Okoh and Bećir Omeragić would not be included in the final selection, reducing the squad down to 33 players.
-On 5 June, the Swiss Football Association announced that six more players would not be part of the final squad: Kevin Mbabu, Filip Ugrinic, Albian Hajdari, Uran Bislimi and the goalkeepers Pascal Loretz and Marvin Keller.
+On 5 June, the Swiss Football Association announced that six more players would not be part of the final squad: Kevin Mbabu, Filip Ugrinić, Albian Hajdari, Uran Bislimi and the goalkeepers Pascal Loretz and Marvin Keller.
 The last player to be cut was Andi Zeqiri on 7 June.